Sabrina Carpenter Goes Braless In Yellow With Wild Hair

 The former Disney Channel star left her caption wordless, but she did convey a feeling of movement and fun by sharing a single red motor scooter emoji.

 Sabrina’s photo rapidly racked up over 666,000 likes during the first hour it was live on her page.
-Her post also inspired her followers to leave over 4,000 messages in the comments section, and a majority of them contained praise for the Girl Meets World star.
+Her post also inspired her followers to leave over 4,000 messages in the comments section.
+The majority of them contained praise for the Girl Meets World star.

 “God is a woman.
 Her name is Sabrina,” wrote one fan who used all caps for added emphasis.